tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/how-to-gellert-baths-budapest.md

 From there go back to in, go right past the cabins and take a slight left to get to the rental counter.
 You will see a set of stairs, follow it up and you will find yourself on the upper deck of the indoor pool - this is your Instagram shot, this is a nice place to chill.
 It is usually quiet and lovely.
 There is a cafe up there too if you want to stop for a tea or coffee at some point.

 Then go down and walk around the lap pool, if you have a swim cap and want to do laps, it is the most luxurious place to do so.
 Don’t try and go in without a cap, they will blow whistles will yell at you.
 I have tried.
-Personally, I think they do this to stop Instagrammers cramming up the place lol.
+Personally, I think they do this to stop Instagrammers cramming up the place **lol**.

 From there, there is another 36°C pool that is a nice restarter to your thermal journey.
 After you take that in for a bit, get out and walk around the right of the lap pool and go in this door.
 It is conspicuously small.